-The three COM ports support RS232 - two stacked DB9 connectors at the rear side and one internal pin-header connector for monitoring the BMC.
+The COM port supports RS232 - two stacked DB9 connectors at the rear side and one internal pin-header connector for monitoring the BMC.

 Configure the display devices in the "Advanced" menu ("Console Redirection" and "SIO NCT6112D" submenus) of the BIOS.
-Refer to the chapter 3 for more information.

-COM Port Pin Assignment
+4 COM Port Pin Assignment